 How Long Does It Take To Train For A Marathon: Intermediate Runners

-Now, runners with more experience who have been running shorter or mid-distances for a while now or have even dabbled in a couple of previous marathons will be able to train for a marathon in a bit less time.
+Now, experienced runners who have been running shorter races or even mid-distances for a while now, or have even dabbled in a couple of previous marathons, will be able to train for a marathon in a bit less time.

 However, as mentioned before, the more time you train for your marathon, the better your result will be, especially if you are looking at a specific time goal and beating your previous personal record.

-Anywhere from 16-20 weeks would be a suitable amount of training time for an intermediate runner to train for a marathon.
+Anywhere from 16 to 20 weeks would be a suitable amount of training time for an intermediate runner to prepare for a marathon.

 See our: 16 Week Marathon Training Plan For Intermediate Runners or 20 Week Sub 3:30 Marathon Training Plan